 Inflammatory breast cancer is a rare and aggressive type of breast cancer that grows and spreads quickly.
 It doesn’t usually present with a distinct lump like other forms of breast cancer, but instead, the skin of the breast becomes red, swollen, and warm.
 This condition results from cancer cells blocking the lymphatic vessels in the skin of the breast.
 Inflammatory breast cancer is often diagnosed at a later stage due to its rapid growth.

-- Mammogram: This imaging test helps doctors look for any abnormal tissue in the breast.
+- Mammogram: X-ray imaging helps detect abnormal tissue in the breast.

-- Biopsy: A tissue sample is taken from the breast to check for cancer cells.
+- Biopsy: A tissue sample is taken to confirm the presence of cancer cells.

-- Stage I: Cancer is confined to the breast with little to no spread to lymph nodes.
+- Stage I: Cancer is confined to the breast with minimal or no spread to lymph nodes.

 - Stage II: Cancer spreads to nearby lymph nodes.

-- Stage III: Tumor has spread to lymph nodes or chest wall, causing significant skin changes.
+- Stage III: The tumor extends to lymph nodes or the chest wall, often causing noticeable skin changes.

-- Stage IV: Cancer has spread to other parts of the body (metastasis).
+- Stage IV: Cancer has metastasized, spreading to distant parts of the body.

 Treating Inflammatory Breast Cancer